MarkBroerkens/CarND-Behavioral-Cloning-P3/README.md

 The model contains dropout layers in order to reduce overfitting.

+### Training the Model
-The model was trained and validated on different data sets to ensure that the model was not overfitting (TODO code line 10-16).
+The model was trained and validated on two laps of route 1.

+In order to allow huge amount of training data a data generator is used ([model.py](https://github.com/MarkBroerkens/CarND-Behavioral-Cloning-P3/blob/master/model.py) line 63-97)

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-The model used an adam optimizer, so the learning rate was not tuned manually (TODO model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually ([model.py](https://github.com/MarkBroerkens/CarND-Behavioral-Cloning-P3/blob/master/model.py) line 51-52).

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.

 For details about how I created the training data, see the next section.

 ## Model Training Documentation

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded a bit more than one lap on track one using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][imageLeftTurn]
 ![alt text][imageSandRight]
 ![alt text][imageLaneLines]
 ![alt text][imageBridge]

+Note: I got best results of training data when I controlled the simulator using my mouse.

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to get back to the center.

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-In order to avoid left turn bias I added flipped images and angles to the data set.
-For example, here is an image that has then been flipped:
+For each data point that was recorded by the simulator the following six images and steering angles are extracted ([model.py](https://github.com/MarkBroerkens/CarND-Behavioral-Cloning-P3/blob/master/model.py) line 104-137):
+* center_image with measured steering angle
+* fiipped center_image with negated steering angle (avoid bias to a specific direction)
+* left_image with measured steering angle + 0.2 (if the car is driving on the left, then it should return to the center)
+* flipped_left image with negated steering angle
+* right_image with measured steering angle - 0.2 (if the car is driving on the right, then it should return to the center)
+* flipped right_image with negated steering angle

+Examples of flipped center images

 ![alt text][imageCenter]
 ![alt text][imageCenterFlipped]

-Additionally, I used the images from the left and right cameras.
-For right camera I augmented the angle so that the car should drive more to the left and for the left camera I augmented the angle so that the car should drive more to the right.
+Examples of flipped right and left images
 ![alt text][imageLeft]
 ![alt text][imageLeftFlipped]
 ![alt text][imageRight]
 ![alt text][imageRightFlipped]

-Then I repeated this process on track two in order to get more data points.

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had TODO number of data points.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 10.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.